 Agents

-is a Coder service that runs within a user’s remote workspace.
-It provides a consistent interface for coderd
+An agent is a Coder service that runs within a user’s remote workspace.
+It provides a consistent interface for coderd and clients to communicate with the workspace regardless of the operating system, or the cloud your infrastructure resides.

 Coderd